 If you’ve been on my site before, you probably know I strongly encourage reading to kids!
 For babies and toddlers, choose a book with bright colors.

-Use your "excited, expressive" reading voice.
+Use your “excited, expressive” reading voice.
+Make it fun.

 For older kids, you could take turns reading from a chapter book that you can continue next time you visit.